A brain cell malfunction in patients with Schizophrenia has been found by researchers at the Scripps Research Institute.

 The study revealed that DNA stays too tightly wound in brain cells of people with schizophrenia, paving the way for new treatment pathways.

-Younger people exhibit this deficit more clearly, according to the research, suggesting that early treatment could be the most effective way of combating the condition and reversing its symptoms.
+Younger people exhibit this deficit more clearly, according to the research, suggesting that early treatment could be the most effective way of combating the condition and

 Professor Elizabeth Thomas, leader of the study, commented: “We’re excited by the findings and there’s a tie to other drug development work, which could mean a faster track to clinical trials.”